Hepizawr/FileHub/README.md

 # FileHub

-**FileHub** is a file management web application that allows users to store, manage, and retrieve files securely.
-The application includes an admin dashboard, user roles, and an intuitive interface for browsing and downloading files.
-Built with Flask, SQLAlchemy, and SQLite, FileHub is designed for scalability and easy deployment.
+**FileHub** is a file-sharing web application designed to facilitate secure file management and access.
+The system includes two types of users: regular users and administrators, each with different access levels and functionalities.

 ## Features